yatesco/seafile-docs/deploy_pro/deploy_in_a_cluster.md

 **Note**: Since Seafile Server 5.0.0, all config files are moved to the central **conf** folder.
 [Read More](../deploy/new_directory_layout_5_0_0.md).

-**Update**: Since Seafile Pro server 6.0.0, cluster deployment requires that `seafile-data/httptemp` folder be placed inside an NFS share.
+**Update**: Since Seafile Pro server 6.0.0, cluster deployment requires "sticky session" settings in the load balancer.
 Otherwise sometimes folder download on the web UI can't work properly.
-Read the "Link `seafile-data/httptemp` to an NFS Share" section below for details.
+Read the "Load Balancer Setting" section below for details.

 ## <a id="wiki-arch"></a> Architecture